Why Choose EIU?

 Graduate John Stromski discusses his research on Nathaniel Hawthorne’s fiction and politics.

 Our four concentrations allow students maximum flexibility, providing a core of required courses with room for electives in other concentrations.
 Courses offer insight into the latest thinking about pedagogy, literature, creative and professional writing and are taught by faculty who publish in a wide variety of fields.

 Students may shape their own curriculum by proposing independent study classes to match their interests and may participate in summer study abroad programs in England and South Africa.
 Check out current course offerings here.

 Assistant Professor of English Melissa Ames speaks about her area of specialty, American Literature and Culture.

 Whether you plan to pursue an advanced degree, teach at a two-year college, or enhance the teaching credentials you already have, the MA in English provides relevant coursework.
 Mentored teaching and pedagogy classes offer both theory and hands-on experience.
-K-12 teachers may apply to the summer Eastern Illinois Writing Project, which counts toward the 18-hour Certificate in the Teaching of Writing and/or the full master’s degree.
+K-12 teachers may apply to the Eastern Illinois Writing Project Summer Institute (pictured above during a writing crawl at Lincoln Log Cabin State Historic Site), which counts toward the 18-hour Certificate in the Teaching of Writing and/or the full master’s degree.
 All graduate classes are scheduled for late afternoon and evening, with those most relevant to current teachers scheduled for evenings.